top of page

 Non-Compete

 Many companies require the newly hired to sign a non-compete agreement or they won't be offered the job.
-However, non-compete clauses limits one's availability to find work elsewhere which results in violating a worker's civil rights.
+However, non-compete clauses limit one's availability to find work which results in violating a worker's civil right for employment.

 Outsourcing

-Solving the outsourcing problem is fairly simple: companies who wish to do business in the country should be required to provide such produces/services within the given nation.
+Outsourcing to foreign countries not only harms individual workers by limiting their prospects, it also becomes detrimental to the nation's economy as well.
+Solving outsourcing is simple: companies that wish to do business in the country should be required to provide such products and services within the given nation.

 Automated Interview

-Despite federal laws, people have been discriminated against during the job interview process, sometimes without their knowledge.
-Examples are an applicant's appearance (height/weight/hairstyle), personal preferences (sports/hobby/other), length of time being unemployed, etc. For the long-term unemployed, the situation has gotten to the point where employers are actually bold enough to advertise that applicants must be "gainfully employed" at the time of their application.
-This is discriminatory and violates a worker's civil rights.
+are an applicant's appearance (height/weight/hairstyle/clothing), personal preferences (sports/hobbies), length of time being unemployed, etc. For the latter, the situation has gotten to the point where employers are bold enough to advertise that applicants must be "gainfully employed" at the time of their application.
+These are all discriminatory in nature and violate a worker's civil rights.

-The easiest manner of solving these issues is to automate the interview process of where the interviewer doesn't have direct contact with the applicant.
-The questions that are normally asked during the interview should be posted online with the job listing or application process.
-By doing so, employers may evaluate candidates to the same degree (by asking the same questions), but without the possibility of discriminating against them since the correspondence is entirely online or through the mail.
+The best manner of solving these issues is to automate the interview process of where the interviewer doesn't have direct contact with the applicant.
+The questions that are normally asked during the interview process should be posted online with the job listing or application.
+By doing so, employers may evaluate candidates to the same degree as before by asking the same questions, but without the possibility of discriminating against them since the correspondence is done entirely online, or through the mail.

-For handling the special case of the long-term unemployed, human resources should be required to hide the applicant's employment dates from the hiring manager.
-That way, only the duration of previous employment would be known (e.g., two years at a particular job) and not the actual date of where it may be determined that the applicant is not currently working at the time.
+For the special case of not discriminating against the long-term unemployed, human resources should be required to hide the applicant's employment dates from the hiring manager.
+That way, only the duration of previous employment would be known (e.g., two years at a particular job), and not the actual timeframe where it may be determined that the applicant is not currently working when applying for a job.

-To ensure compliancy, the automated interview system should be offered by the Department of Labor as a free but mandatory service for all employers in the country.
+To ensure compliance, the automated interview system should be offered by the Department of Labor as a free, but mandatory, service for all employers in the country.

-Job postings from businesses will be listed on the Labor Dept.'s website and applicants will apply online as well.
-As an alternative, a paper version of the job application process may be offered by the Labor D
+All job postings from businesses will be listed on the Labor Dept.'s website, and job applicants will apply online as well.
+A paper version of the job application and interview process may be offered by the Labor D

-The automated system will prevent all forms of discrimination by sending the employer only discrete information (such as this is candidate #1's answers, etc.).
-No names, ethnicity, or creed will be provided.
+The automated system will ensure the prevention of being discriminated against by sending the employer only discrete information (such as, "This is candidate #1's answers," etc.).
+No names, ethnicity, or creed will be provided by the system.
 Background checks will be conducted by the automated system whenever the employer decides to move forward with a particular applicant.
-So, the entire interview process becomes fully automated which prevents nearly all forms of discrimination from occurring, whether protected by law or not.
+So, the entire interview process becomes fully automated that prevents nearly all forms of discrimination from occurring for the applicant.

-Overall, the advantage of having a federally-mandated automated interview system by the Labor Department prevents practically all forms of discrimination during the job hiring process.
+Overall, the main advantage of having a federally-mandated automated interview system by the Labor Department is that it prevents all forms of discrimination during the job hiring process.

 bottom of page